Alaskan Malamute Temperament: Resilient independence paired with a people-loving heart

 Alaskan Malamute temperament in a nutshell

-People-orientated dog who likes to be around their owner
+A people-orientated dog who likes to be around their owner

-High energy dogs that require vigorous exercise and a high, secure fence
+High-energy dogs that require vigorous exercise and a high, secure fence

-Can portray food-aggression and same-sex aggression
+Can portray food aggression and same-sex aggression

 Training needs to be approached differently due to their intelligence paired with stubbornness.
-Generally not suited for first time dog owners
+Generally not suited for first-time dog owners

-Potential diseases in the Alaskan Malamute breed
+Potential health issues in the Alaskan Malamute breed

-Due to their deep and broad chest they can also be prone to bloat.
+Due to their deep and broad chest, they can also be prone to bloat.

 Alaskan Malamute Fun facts